Theme: Informing the Battery Science Community of Research in Extreme Batteries Sponsored by the ARL through the University of Maryland.

 10:40 High Temperature Performance in Solid State Batteries

-• Dr. Dr. Gregory Hitz & Dr. Dennis McOwen, Ion Storage Systems
+• Dr. Dr. Gregory Hitz, Ion Storage Systems

 11:10 Thermal Stability of Silicon Anodes & Impact of Fast Charge on Ni-rich NMC